AlexGruPerm/ora_ch/README.md

 schema - schema name
   recreate: Int - 0,1 for guard, recreate table on clickhouse or not.
   name: String - table name
-  pk_columns:"date_start,date_end,id" - if you want any p.k. coluns
+  pk_columns:"date_start,date_end,id" - if you want any p.k. columns.
   only_columns: Array[String] - if you want to load just part of columns.
   ins_select_order_by: String - order by part when select data in oracle.
   partition_by: String - PARTITION BY() for clickhouse